STRATIMADMIN/stratim-playbooks/volume-one/readme.md

 _Note: Whenever an end-user is a business and not a consumer our goal is to turn those end-user businesses into new customers. _

-### How does STRATIM help them win? {#helpthemwin}
+## How does STRATIM help them win?

-#### For Clients
+### For Clients

 * It maximizes the value / profitability of their _**fleet**_

-#### For Vendors
+### For Vendors

 * It maximizes the value / profitability of their _**workforce**_

-#### For both our customers
+### For both our customers

 * It drives down operational costs - freeing up resources for businesses to reinvest in their core business proposition.
 * It allows them to scale without an increasing complexity
 * It allows them to achieve more with less resources.

-### What do we have for our customers? {#whatdowehaveforourcustomers}
+## What do we have for our customers?

 We have software, our own fleet services and a network of businesses to access at the tap of a button.

-#### STRATIM Platform
+### STRATIM Platform

 This is the software that powers our customers fleet operations.
 It’s split into two separate products for each customer type:

-##### Client
+#### Client

 A full software suite to maximize the performance & profitability of their fleets.
 Providing a simple way to scale their business without increasing operational complexity.

-##### Vendor
+#### Vendor

 A full suite of software tools maximize the performance & profitability of their workforce.
 Providing a simple way to scale their business without increasing operational complexity.

-STRATIM Marketplace
+### STRATIM Marketplace

-Underpinning the STRATIM Platform is the STRATIM’s Marketplace, this is where clients and vendors can connect, transact and work with each other.
+Underpinning the **STRATIM Platform** is the **STRATIM Marketplace**, this is where clients and vendors can connect, transact and work with each other.

-Clients can do this in two ways:
+**Clients** can do this in two ways:

-They can plug in all their pre-existing vendors to increase efficiency and transparency of relationships.
+1. They can plug in all their pre-existing vendors to increase efficiency and transparency of relationships.

-They can access a range of new vendors to fully optimize their fleets.
+2. They can access a range of new vendors to fully optimize their fleets.

-Vendors can do this in two ways:
+**Vendors** can do this in two ways:

-They can plug in all their pre-existing clients.
+1. They can plug in all their pre-existing clients.

-They can find and acquire new clients.
+2. They can find and acquire new clients.

-Vendors can also connect and work with other vendors in the STRATIM Marketplace.
+Vendors can also connect and work with other vendors in the **STRATIM Marketplace**.
 They can do this to expand their service offerings to Clients.
-When Vendors work together on the STRATIM Platform we call these relationship Vendor Partners.
+When Vendors work together on the **STRATIM Platform** we call these relationships **Vendor Partners**.

 Whenever clients and vendors connect through the Marketplace, STRATIM acts as the clearing house processing the payments between both of our customers.
 It also simplifies all the admin taking from contracts right through to invoicing.

 Additional relationships create additional complexity

+### STRATIM Essentials

+Running within the **STRATIM Marketplace** are our very own premium vendor fleet services.
+We call these fleet services **STRATIM Essentials**.

+#### Transportation Services

+This is our inaugural fleet service.
+The Essentials workforce, powered by the **STRATIM Workforce App**, transport vehicles from A to B on behalf of our customers.

+#### Parking Services

+We also provide vehicle storage to our customers in several locations around the country.

+#### Future Services

+Our transportation and parking services are the the first of many fleet services will we offer as the **STRATIM Essentials** brand expands and grows.
+We will build out a full suite of services to complement our software and to enable our customers run highly efficient fleets at scale.

+#### Why Essentials?

+**STRATIM Essentials** are the first fully native fleet services in The **STRATIM Marketplace**.
+They have been built alongside the platform to rethink how modern fleets can run at optimum efficiency without being weighed down by legacy systems.
+Which means a modern on-demand workforce paid per job rather than per hour... \[insert more examples here\]

+**STRATIM Essentials** plays an extremely important role in the business in three ways:

+1. **Premium **- It’s the best in the game - it goes above and beyond to delight our customers and through this it grows the business.
+2. **Enabler** - Our Essentials business is a key driver of growth at the company. **STRATIM Essentials **success is powered by the **STRATIM Platform **and in turn it’s success enables the company to build out more technology making the **STRATIM Platform** stronger.
+3. **Flagbearer** - It’s the ultimate case study for Vendors - it is our most effective tool to convince third party Vendors to become customers of the **STRATIM Platform**.